 5. Best Reverb Pedals For Acoustic Guitar

 The word reverb has effectively summed up the purpose of the reverb pedals.
 In essence, reverb is the effect you get when sound collide with any hard surface and bounce back to the listeners.
 In the old days, reverb effects are achieved by constructing a concrete studio room, which is the ideal condition for natural reverb.
 But today, constructing such a room in your own basement would be quite an ordeal so we just settle with the digital effects created by the reverb pedals, which are much convenient and cost–effective compared to that room.

 While acoustic guitar offers some reverb thanks to its sound chamber, if the mic setup just isn’t right, the signal can be erratic and go haywire on the amplifier, drowning out the signature acoustic sound.
 In that case, a digital reverb pedal is just what you’re looking for.

 The RV-6’s predecessor, RV-5, introduced six reverb types.
 While that number is quite a plenty, Boss just isn’t satisfied as the RV-6 increases the knob count to eight, removes one effect but adds three more.
-The pedals retains four knobs like the predecessors, respectively: E.Level, tone, time and modes knobs.
+The pedals retain four knobs like its predecessors, respectively: E.Level, tone, time and modes knobs.

 JHS Morning Glory V4 Overdrive

 JHS Morning Glory V4 has unbelievable tone and touch sensitivity.
 Keeping in tune with your sound with the help of Morning Glory is a piece of cake, and this is all thanks to its layout.
 One just needs to crank the drive control until you reach your desired level of overdrive, then twist the “Tone” knob to generate your sweet spot.
 What’s next is you would need to set your master output level with the “Volume” knob.
 Take a look at some of its remarkable features below.